alexpolonsky/doswah.com/moviemarch2016/index.md

 </div>
 <figure>
 <img src="/images/moviemarch2016/14-creed.jpg">
-<figcaption>You can't learn anything when you're talking.
+<figcaption>"You can't learn anything when you're talking.
 That's a fact of life.
-As long as you're talking, you're not listening.
+As long as you're talking, you're not listening."
 </figcaption>
 </figure>